Here’s how we picked this list of the best discs for backhand throws (skip ahead to jump straight to the reviews.)

 The Octane is a high-speed, stable distance driver that just excels in wide open spaces.
 For those looking to increase the distance of their backhand drives, this disc is a great candidate.

-The body is relatively domey and will afford gratuitous glide, but that doesn’t mean it’s the most beginner friendly.
-Great for those who also prefer wide rims and are looking for something similar to a Destroyer.
+The body is relatively domey and will afford gratuitous glide, but that doesn’t mean it’s the most beginner-friendly.
+It is great for those who also prefer wide rims and are looking for something similar to a Destroyer.

 Prodigy X3